IOAyman/regexpbuilderjava/README.md

 RegExpBuilder can represent literally every possible regular expression using methods such as either(), or(), behind(), asGroup() and so on.
 You can find the API documentation for each language [here](https://github.com/thebinarysearchtree/RegExpBuilder/wiki).

 ##Dependencies
 This projects depends on the [JUnit](junit.org) library for unit tests, so you have to have the _jar_ in your path.
-An option is to `git checkout maven-support` if you prefer using [maven](maven.org).
+An option is to switch to the [maven-support branch](https://github.com/IOAyman/regexpbuilderjava/tree/maven-support) (`git checkout maven-support`) if you prefer using [maven] (maven.org).

 ##License
 The [MIT License](https://github.com/IOAyman/regexpbuilderjava/blob/master/LICENSE.md)